newtonsystems/docker-python-grpc-service-base/README.md

 ## Why do you need this?
-- Speed up docker builds by using this as your base image
+- Speeds up docker builds by using this its base image

 ## How to Build the Docker Image